Legislature OKs vouchers for all students to use for private, parochial schools

 Supporters of vouchers, however, say such public reporting is unnecessary.

-Sen. Paul Boyer, R-Glendale, said the nature of providing resources to parents to make education choices necessarily makes them more involved in their child's education as they have the resources to choose a school.
+Sen. Paul Boyer, R-Glendale, said the nature of providing resources to parents to make education choices necessarily makes them more involved in their child's education as they choose a school.

 "Remember: this is for whatever the parent thinks is best for their kid,'' he said.
 "And, for the life of me, I still can't fathom why anybody would oppose that.''